 If you’d like to learn more about billboard lease buyout, give us a call today at 1-800-843-2024 or click here to submit your information and we’ll contact you.
 There is never a cost or obligation to speak with us.
 We’re here to provide you with straightforward information to help you make the best possible financial decision regarding your billboard lease.

 IMPORTANT TAX NOTICE: Landmark does not provide advice on any income tax, capital gains tax or other tax requirements or issues related to any transaction in which Landmark is a party or participant in any fashion.
 Use of any information obtained from Landmark or its affiliates or agents or referral by Landmark or its affiliates or agents is for general information only and does not represent tax advice either express or implied.
 You are encouraged to seek professional tax advice for tax questions and assistance.
 The information above is provided as a general introduction to the 1031 exchange process.
-Prospective sellers and buyers of real estate should always consult their attorney and tax advisor prior to entering into a 1031 transaction.
+Prospective sellers and buyers of real estate should always consult their attorney and tax adviser prior to entering into a 1031 transaction.